What Is Considered Arson in New York?

 - He intentionally damages a building or a motor vehicle by starting a fire, AND

-- When another person who is not a participant of the crime is present in such building or motor vehicle, AND
+- When another person who is not a participant in the crime is present in such a building or motor vehicle, AND

 Penalties and Sentencing for New York Arson in the Second Degree